Oliver-Looney/MyNaiveCoinStake/README.md

 # MyNaiveCoinStake
-Building a cryptocurrency from scratch using the Proof of Stake consensus, to learn more about blockchain technology
+Building a cryptocurrency from scratch using the Proof of Work consensus, to learn more about blockchain technology

 Get blockchain